 Options MeetingParents and students are invited to evening events in both Years 8 and 11 to help them understand the options process.
 The decision making is assisted by the options booklet which is issued at the start of the process.
 These events also provided an opportunity alongside parent’s evenings to talk to staff.

 Open EveningThe school runs a 6th form open evening.
 Students and parents meet school leaders, 6th form students and teachers of all A Level subjects.
 Students are also encouraged to visit other schools so that they are aware of a full range of options.
 An information evening is also run for Year 8 parents.

 Speed CareersEvents for students in Year 8 and 11 where they get to talk to current GCSE and A Level students about the subjects they are considering opting for.

 Careers InterviewsCompulsory for every student in Year 11.
 They run from September to January.
-Anyone in Years 9 and 10 can contact Mr Englefield or your son’s Head of Year if they would like to arrange a careers interview.
+Anyone in Years 8, 9 and 10 can contact Mr Englefield ([email protected]) or their Head of Year if they would like to arrange a careers interview.

 We understand (albeit rarely) that for good reasons some students decide not to go to university after their A levels.
 We aim to support these students as rigorously as those that do and given that they are few in number, we are respond to their needs on a case by case basis.
 The raising of the participation age clearly has implications for boys who do not want to pursue full time education after their GCSEs and this is part of the reason why we insist on all Yr 11 students having a careers interview - so that we can identify those students for whom the school has to tailor its support individually.

 Parents can play a pivotal role in the careers education of their sons.
-In order to help, we have provided a number of websites that parents may find useful on the Careers Resources page.
+In order to help, we have listed a number of websites that parents may find useful on the Careers Resources page.